iPad 6 Wi-Fi Right Antenna Replacement

 Step 32

-- Unscrew that little 2.3 mm Phillips #000 screw holding the battery connector down to the logic board.
+- Let's start by removing that single 2.3 mm Phillips #000 screw that's securing the battery connector to the logic board.

-- Now, gently slide the battery blocker underneath the battery connector at a cozy 35-degree angle.
+- Slide the battery blocker underneath the logic board's battery connector at a 35-degree angle.

-- Keep that battery blocker in place while you move on to the next step!
+- Keep the battery blocker in place as you continue with the rest.

 Tools Used